christopherhem/team-table/journals/josh.md

 ## 10/11/2022
 I made a pub sub from scratch that should be able to handle pub sub for events->eventVO's and Teams->teamVOs.
 I had to review the docs for requests and do a little bit of research into how pub sub works but it should be effective after we test it and get rid of any small bugs.

+## 10/12/2022
+I finished the pub sub and related endpoints, set up endpoints to use the new get user functionality chris made so we can create models correctly.